robingodinho/HR_Data_Analytics_Dashboard/README.md

-# HR Data Analytics project by Robin Godinho
+# HR Insights Hub: Real-Time Analytics by Robin Godinho

 This project revolves around an in-depth analysis of a human resources (HR) dataset, aimed at uncovering key insights into employee demographics, compensation, performance, satisfaction, and attrition within an organization.
 The primary goal is to leverage data-driven approaches to enhance HR policies and decision-making.